Mindfulness is making us more self-absorbed, not kinder

 Nicholas Dan Van Dam, a researcher at the University of Melbourne, worries that the overuse of mindfulness therapies can turn people off.
 They could abandon even before psychologists figure out the real problem.

-The mindfulness movement is harming mindfulness too.
-The illusion of the easy-fix drives frustration.
+The mindfulness craze is harming mindfulness.
+The illusion of the easy-fix quickly turns into frustration.

 “I think the biggest concern among my co-authors and I is that people will give up on mindfulness and/or meditation because they try it and it doesn’t work as promised,” says Van Dam.